If you want to know whether or not Ageless Memory by Harry Lorayne is worth reading, the answer is yes.

 Ageless Memory is for readers of all ages, but Lorayne is clearly addressing this book to those who may be suffering what he calls “senior moments.”

-He spends a small amount of time at the beginning addressing myths we have about aging and memory.
+That’s why Lorayne spends time addressing the many myths we have about aging and memory.

 The Strongest Parts of Ageless Memory

-Lorayne is very strong when it comes to keeping things simple.
-You learn the basics of association through mnemonic imagery.
+As usual, Lorayne is very strong when it comes to keeping things simple.
+His clear writing style makes it easy to learn the basics of association through the use of mnemonic imagery.

 You learn:

-Then, since many people in his age group need to take medication, Lorayne discusses how to remember when to take your pills.
+Next, since many people in Lorayne’s age group need to take medication, he discusses how to remember when to take your pills.
+This is fantastic because Jim Samuels is the only memory improvement author I’ve seen cover this important topic.

 The Best Part Overall